AngriestSCV/AngryShaderForgeDocumentation/docs/nodes.md

 Allows creating a property thatt can be edited in your modules section of the material properties.
-If checked the `Is Constant` checkbox will cause the value to be used directly and it will not be avaliable for editing.
+If checked the `Is Constant` checkbox will cause the value to be used directly and it will not be avaliable for editing in the inspector.

 The type of property can be selected from the dropdown.
 The name used in the material properties can be found and edited in the upper text box.